 - 16. Freedom of religion is no different. - 17.
-For a Christian, and indeed for many religious individuals, the congregational community and communal worship are necessary components of meangingfully practicing one's faith.
+For a Christian, and indeed for many religious individuals, the congregational community and communal worship are necessary components of practicing one's faith.
 The congregational community then, is the vehicle through which Christian individuals carry-out their faith and benefit from their section 2(a) Charter right to freedom of religion. - 18.
 Religious belief, practice and worship are not merely personal or private engagements.
-Coreligionists associate and congregate together in order to inter alia, teach, study, learn, pray, serve, evangelize, live, volunteer and worship.
-In Catholic and Orthodox communities, the celebration of the Eucharist is the primary example of such community observance.
-Similarly, in Evanglical churches, the Lord's Supper is considered to be a family meal for the family of believers.
-It is specifically a communal act. - 19.
+Coreligionists associate and congregate together in order to inter alia, teach, study, learn, pray, serve, evangelize, live, volunteer and worship. - 19.
 Given the communal dimension of religion which is manifest in religious communities, organizations, congregations and orders, it is important for this Court to recognize how essential community is to freedom of religion.
 In the case at hand, the individual members of the Highwood Congregation manifest their religious faith and practice through the Highwood Congregation.
-Any threat to the Church and its religious integrity then, is a direct threat to the individual religious freedom of each of its members. - 20.
-On an individual basis, the Church (or any church, congregation, order, religious community or association) is the necessary vehicle through which the individual members of the Church practice their faith. - 21.
-Recently, in Congregation des témoins de Jéhovah de St-Jérôme-Lafontaine v.
-Lafontaine, 14
+Any threat to the Highwood Congregation and its religious integrity then, is a direct threat to the individual religious freedom of each of its members. - 20.
+On an individual basis, the Highwood Congregation (or any church, congregation, order, religious community or association) is the necessary vehicle through which the individual members of the Highwood Congregation practice their faith.